 And the reason you want to keep that relationship intact?
 They’re going to be your customer.
 You want them to still like you after the sale is over.

-Now you might not be doing the account management or customer support down the road, but your colleagues will be.
-Building and maintaining a good relationship with your customers is key.
+Now you personally might not be doing the account management or customer support down the road, but your colleagues will be.
+Building and maintaining a good relationship with your customers is key to improving customer retention.